Atrioc

-Brandon Ewing (born April 19, 1991), known online as Atrioc, is an American Twitch streamer, YouTuber, podcaster, and speedrunner.
-He is known for his news series Marketing Monday, where he uses his prior experience to give presentations on the fields of marketing and business.
-Ewing is also a former world record holder in speedrunning the video game series Hitman.
+Brandon Ewing (born April 19, 1991), better known as Atrioc, is an American content creator and online streamer, known for his gaming videos as well as his economic and political coverage.
 Since 2025, he has been a cohost of the Lemonade Stand podcast.

+Born in Glendale, Arizona, Ewing began streaming gaming content in late 2019 while working as a marketer at Nvidia.
+In 2020, he began an ongoing news series on his live streams called Marketing Monday, where he uses his prior work experience to break down contemporary topics related to marketing and business to his audience.
+Ewing gained prominence for his content surrounding the Hitman video game franchise, in which he previously held a world record for speedrunning.
+In 2022, Ewing became a full-time streamer.

+In January 2023, Ewing was the subject of a controversy after he accidentally revealed a browser tab that contained a website selling deepfake pornography of female streamers during a live stream.
+He subsequently issued a public apology and took a hiatus from streaming.
+Ewing later made efforts to combat the spread of deepfake pornography by funding legal services and working with companies that could issue takedown notices to websites hosting deepfaked content.

-Early life
+Early life and career

 Brandon Ewing was born on April 19, 1991 at Luke Air Force Base in Maricopa County, Arizona.
 The son of a service member, Ewing moved frequently throughout his childhood and lived in several countries, including a NATO military base in Germany.
 Ewing attended Arizona State University, where he founded the school's Esports association.
 While at college, Ewing became an avid League of Legends player.
 In 2013, he graduated with a Bachelor of Science in marketing.

-Career

-Before streaming

-Ewing began his career as a freelance Esports writer, writing for organizations like IGN and Team Liquid.

 In 2014, Ewing began working at Twitch as a content marketing coordinator, and later as a content marketing manager.
 During his time at Twitch, Ewing co-hosted Twitch Weekly, a weekly series broadcast by Twitch that covered news and events pertaining to the platform.
 In December 2017, Ewing left his position at Twitch to work under global consumer marketing at Nvidia.
 While at Nvidia, Ewing appeared in various videos for the company, including its launch event for the GeForce RTX 30 series GPUs.